-This course is a 14-week student teaching experience.
+This course is a 14-week clinical teaching experience.
 Students are required to engage in full-day teaching in an approved elementary classroom.
-Student teachers work under the guidance of a mentor teacher and a university supervisor.
+Clinical teachers work under the guidance of a mentor teacher and a university supervisor.
 Available to seniors only in their final semester.
-Placement requires approval of education faculty.
+Placement requires the approval of the education faculty.
 Pass/no pass course.